Common Core Standards: Math

 An integer plus an integer is an integer, an integer minus an integer is an integer, and an integer times an integer is an integer.
 Similarly, a polynomial plus a polynomial is a polynomial, a polynomial minus a polynomial is a polynomial, and a polynomial times a polynomial is a polynomial.
 If that isn't cliquey, we don't know what is.

-Students should know that a polynomial is any expression that is a combination of more than one term via addition or subtraction.
-Each individual term is called a monomial.
-Monomials can be constant (like single numbers) or include variables to different degrees (like x6).
+Students should know that a polynomial is any expression that is a combination of one or more monomials connected via addition or subtraction.
+A monomial can be constant (a plain number) or it can include variables to different degrees (like x^6).
 As long as it's in one lump with no plus or minus signs, it's a monomial.

 Some examples of polynomials include:

 - x6 + 4x5 – 3x2 + x

 Polynomials are really nice to work with because they're continuous and defined for all values.
 In other words, we can replace x with any real number, and we'll get a real number as our result.
 Just don't rub it in Pinocchio's ever-growing nose.
 He's always wanted to be real.

 For example, take the polynomial x3 + 2x – 5.
 Input any value of x, like 6, and we'll get a real number, like (6)3 + 2(6) – 5 = 223.
 Students should know that adding, subtracting, and multiplying two or more polynomials together will give them a polynomial.
 A different polynomial, but still a polynomial.